Civil defense: Post–World War II

 Soviet Civil Defense Troops played the main role in the massive disaster relief operation following the 1986 Chernobyl nuclear accident.
 Defense Troop reservists were officially mobilized (as in a case of war) from throughout the USSR to join the Chernobyl task force and formed on the basis of the Kyiv Civil Defense Brigade.
 The task force performed some high-risk tasks including, with the failure of their robotic machinery, the manual removal of highly-radioactive debris.
 Many of their personnel were later decorated with medals for their work at containing the release of radiation into the environment, with a number of the 56 deaths from the accident being Civil defense troops.

 In Western countries, strong civil defense policies were never properly implemented, because it was fundamentally at odds with the doctrine of "mutual assured destruction" (MAD) by making provisions for survivors.
 It was also considered that a full-fledged total defense would have not been worth the very large expense.
 For whatever reason, the public saw efforts at civil defense as fundamentally ineffective against the powerful destructive forces of nuclear weapons, and therefore a waste of time and money, although detailed scientific research programs did underlie the much-mocked government civil defense pamphlets of the 1950s and 1960s.

 The Civil Defence Corps was stood down in Great Britain in 1968 due to the financial crisis of the mid-1960s.
-Its neighbors, however, remained committed to Civil Defence, namely the Isle of Man Civil Defence Corps and Civil Defence Ireland (Republic of Ireland).
+Its neighbors, however, remained committed to Civil Defence, namely the Isle of Man Civil Defence Corps and Civil Defence Ireland (Ireland).

 In the United States, the various civil defense agencies were replaced with the Federal Emergency Management Agency (FEMA) in 1979.
 In 2002 this became part of the Department of Homeland Security.
-The focus was shifted from nuclear war to an "all-hazards" approach of Comprehensive Emergency Management.
+The focus was shifted from nuclear war to an "all-hazards" approach of comprehensive emergency management.
 Natural disasters and the emergence of new threats such as terrorism have caused attention to be focused away from traditional civil defense and into new forms of civil protection such as emergency management and homeland security.